 Excessive use of plastic and other materials and packaging are having a drastic effect on the environment.
 Many consumers will pay more to receive their goods in a sustainable way and avoid plastic packaging.

 Reusable bags in grocery stores is a good example of this and gives you the added benefit of a walking advertisement.
-When adding custom information and logos to reusable grocery bags, choose water-based ink instead of dyes and inks that could have a detrimental effect on the environment.
+When adding logos to custom reusable bags, choose water-based ink instead of dyes and inks that could have a detrimental effect on the environment.
 Recycled plastic shopping bags also known as rPET are the latest type of reusable promotional bag made from recycled industrial plastics like plastic bottles.

 Companies across a wide industry range use packaging on a day-to-day basis to: